-During my visit to Saint John, I was introduced to the work of John Hooper, an English-born Canadian, known for his colourful wood carvings that are found across Canada and around the world.
+During my visit to Saint John, New Brunswick I was introduced to the work of John Hooper, an English-born Canadian, known for his colourful wood carvings that are found across Canada and around the world.
 His work is fun and a little quirky.
 My favourite piece in Saint John is ‘People Waiting’ in front of Barbour’s General Store at the foot of King Street.
 11 people waiting in line and if you look closely you will spot a number of animals too.
 As with all his sculptures, a self-portrait is included, this time as a photograph in a newspaper held by the man at the end of the queue.

 7. Step out on the Skywalk over the Reversing Rapids

 One of only three in North America, the soon to open Skywalk Saint John is the only one within a city.
-It reaches out over the water looking across the Reversing Rapids where the mighty Saint John River is forced to flow backward twice a day by the Fundy Bay’s colossal high tides.
+It reaches out over the water looking across the Reversing Rapids where the mighty Saint John River is forced to flow backwards twice a day by the Fundy Bay’s colossal high tides.
 Nowhere on Earth does an ocean tide have a greater impact on any river.
 The Skywalk not only offers the best view of this phenomenon you can also see, in the cliff face opposite, where Precambrian age marble from South America which is over a billion years old collided with the Caledonia igneous rock from Africa.
-Two staggering geographical events for the price of one.
+Two staggering geographical events for the price of one!

 I had the chance to step out over the water on the glass panels before it was opened to the public (and before all the safety rails were up).